Tonomy-Foundation/Tonomy-ID-Integration/CONTRIBUTING.md

 * The JavaScript variables capital convention is [CamelCase](https://textcaseconvert.com/blog/what-is-camel-case/)

+## Contributing

+### Looking for how to contribute?

+Check out the issues in the [repositories](./README.md#repositories), or, if you have access, the issues in our [Zenhub board](https://app.zenhub.com/workspaces/tonomy-id-62a06b705d27820023023630/board)

 ### Issues

 Issues should be used to report problems with the library, request a new feature, or to discuss potential changes before a PR is created.